-If you plan on seeing Place du Tertre, continue along the busier half of rue Norvins.
-While there, pop into the Biscuiterie de Montmartre – otherwise I recommend taking the other oldest parallel street in Montmartre, rue Saint Rustique.
+I normally avoid it but if you plan on visiting the crowded Place du Tertre, continue along the busier half of rue Norvins.
+While there, pop into the Biscuiterie de Montmartre – and Carette, for a macaron teatime.
+Otherwise I recommend taking the other oldest, quieter parallel street in Montmartre, rue Saint Rustique.

 La Bonne Franquette (playing on a French expression meaning unfussy, simple food) has been a legendary restaurant with the local Montmartrois.
 Regulars such as Degas, Renoir, Sisley and Toulouse-Lautrec all loved to love, eat, drink and sing here.

 Montmartre’s Oldest House & Tea in Renoir’s Garden